 World Snooker Championship schedule, results and order of play from the Crucible

-Ronnie O’Sullivan is gunning for a record eighth world title at Sheffield’s Crucible Theatre with Luca Brecel entering as defending champion and the likes of Judd Trump, Mark Selby and Mark Allen all in contention
+Ronnie O’Sullivan is gunning for a record eighth world title at Sheffield’s Crucible Theatre with the likes of Judd Trump and Mark Allen trying to stop him

 The 2024 World Snooker Championship has arrived with 17 days of top-class sporting action lined up at the iconic Crucible Theatre in Sheffield before the latest champion is crowned on Monday 6 May.